sanyabeast/deepvideo2/README.md

 ## Features

 - **Text-to-Video Generation**: Convert YAML scenario files into complete videos with text overlays
-- **Emoji Support**: Proper rendering of emoji characters in video text
+- **Enhanced Emoji Support**: Render colorful emojis with configurable size, rotation, and positioning
 - **Custom Font Integration**: Use custom fonts for text rendering with proper ImageMagick integration
 - **Background Music**: Add music tracks to your videos with automatic matching
 - **Background Video**: Incorporate video backgrounds with proper sizing and positioning